Philipp Mainländer: Philosophy

 Working in the metaphysical framework of Schopenhauer, Mainländer sees the "will" as the innermost core of being, the ontological arche.
 However, he deviates from Schopenhauer in important respects.
-With Schopenhauer the will is singular, unified and beyond time and space.
+With Schopenhauer, the will is singular, unified and beyond time and space.
 Schopenhauer's transcendental idealism leads him to conclude that we only have access to a certain aspect of the thing-in-itself by introspective observation of our own bodies.
 What we observe as will is all there is to observe, nothing more.
 There are no hidden aspects.
-Furthermore, via introspection we can only observe our individual will.
+Furthermore, via introspection, we can only observe our individual will.
 This also leads Mainländer to the philosophical position of pluralism.
-The goals he set for himself and for his system are reminiscent of ancient Greek philosophy: what is the relation between the undivided existence of the "One" and the everchanging world of becoming that we experience.
+The goals he set for himself and for his system are reminiscent of ancient Greek philosophy: what is the relation between the undivided existence of the "One" and the ever-changing world of becoming that we experience.

 Additionally, Mainländer accentuates on the idea of salvation for all of creation.
 This is yet another respect in which he differentiates his philosophy from that of Schopenhauer.
 With Schopenhauer, the silencing of the will is a rare event.
 The artistic genius can achieve this state temporarily, while only a few saints have achieved total cessation throughout history.
 For Mainländer, the entirety of the cosmos is slowly but surely moving towards the silencing of the will to live and to (as he calls it) "redemption".

 Mainländer theorized that an initial singularity dispersed and expanded into the known universe.
 This dispersion from a singular unity to a multitude of things offered a smooth transition between monism and pluralism.
 Mainländer thought that with the regression of time, all kinds of pluralism and multiplicity would revert to monism and he believed that, with his philosophy, he had managed to explain this transition from oneness to multiplicity and becoming.

 Death of God

 Despite his scientific means of explanation, Mainländer was not afraid to philosophize in allegorical terms.
 Formulating his own "myth of creation", Mainländer equated this initial singularity with God.
+This view is called Pandeism.

 Mainländer reinterprets Schopenhauer's metaphysics in two important aspects.
-Primarily, in Mainländer's system there is no "singular will".
+Primarily, in Mainländer's system, there is no "singular will".
 The basic unity has broken apart into individual wills and each subject in existence possesses an individual will of his own.
 Because of this, Mainländer can claim that once an "individual will" is silenced and dies, it achieves absolute nothingness and not the relative nothingness we find in Schopenhauer.
 By recognizing death as salvation and by giving nothingness an absolute quality, Mainländer's system manages to offer "wider" means for redemption.
-Secondarily, Mainländer reinterprets the Schopenhauerian will-to-live as an underlying will-to-die, i.e. the will-to-live is the means towards the will-to-die.
+Secondarily, Mainländer reinterprets the Schopenhauerian will to live as an underlying will to die, i.e. the will to live is the means towards the will to die.